 - In Event Horizon, the experimental hyperdrive on the eponymous ship takes it to a dimension of "pure chaos and evil", according to one of the people who winds up spending a short while there.
-What's worse, something comes back to our world.
-It's a recurring joke among some Warhammer 40,000 fans that Event Horizon is a prequel, while other fans point to Weir as an unnamed Cenobite.
+What's worse, something comes back to our world as the ship itself.
+It's a recurring joke among some Warhammer 40,000 fans that Event Horizon is a prequel (one of the film's writers even stating 40K as a main influence for the film helps a lot), while other fans point to Weir as an unnamed Cenobite.
 At any rate, there's certainly a lot of similarity to both.

 - In the film Supernova, hyperspace travel is visually terrifying.
 It's easy to imagine the energies involved destroying the ships and everybody in them.
 And what hyperspace does to living tissue if your suspension pod is not functioning perfectly is not something you want to think about.

-- The Star Wars Hyperspace is rather less dangerous than some of the other examples, but there are risks.
-A ship in hyperspace doesn't properly exist in realspace, but can be brought out by gravity wells.
+- In the old Legends continuity, Hyperspace is rather less dangerous than some of the other examples, but there are risks.
+A ship in hyperspace doesn't properly exist in realspace, but the gravity wells of celestial objects generate "mass shadows" in hyperspace, that will rip a ship back into realspace.
 In the case of planets and asteroids that means appearing in realspace in time to safely change direction and go into hyperspace again; in the case of stars, black holes, and powered-up Imperial Interdictors it doesn't.
 That's why it's considered dangerous to stray out of established hyperspace routes, and mapping new ones is hazardous.

 - Going through a gravity well of sufficient size overloads your hyperdrive motivator (what you need to get in and out of hyperspace) and kicks you out of hyperspace; when you over load it, it can explode possibly taking the ship with it, so there's actually a safety feature that kicks you out before you run the risk of exploding.
 That's how a fleet of ships got most of the way through a system-wide interdiction field around Centerpoint station but still had to conduct repairs.
 One of the ships ended up damaged beyond repair because it tried to go a bit too long with the safety turned off.

 - It's also noted that getting Thrown Out the Airlock is instantly fatal when in hyperspace, unlike in realspace when it might take a bit.
-In Han Solo at Star's End, one of the Han Solo Adventure books by Brian Daley (not to be confused with the Han Solo Trilogy by AC Crispin), turncoat Torm is blown out an airlock into hyperspace.
+In Han Solo at Star's End, turncoat Torm is blown out an airlock into hyperspace.
 The victim's body is instantly and utterly destroyed.